-If you enjoy pizza, especially making your own, then do yourself a favour and try this red pepper stromboli.
+If you enjoy pizza, especially making your own, then do yourself a favour and learn how to make this red pepper stromboli.
 Essentially thin crust pizza dough rolled up with some select ingredients and baked.

 As with pizza, the origins of stromboli are a little vague.
-Did it originate in Italy, or amongst the Italian-American community in the US?
+Did it originate in Italy or amongst the Italian-American community in the US?
 And does it really matter?
-So many of the great dishes of the world are some sort of fusion of influences.
+So many of the great dishes of the world are a fusion of influences.
 The bottom line is that this red pepper stromboli was delicious.
 Despite the similarities to pizza, the outcome is very different.

 Many other stromboli recipes you will find use a lot more cured meats and cheese than this recipe.
 While I love cured meats and cheese, I enjoy them the most when used in moderation.
 That restraint is evident in this recipe.
-You can taste and appreciate the individual components.
+You can taste and appreciate the individual components without cured meat overload.

 The quality of pancetta, chorizo, camembert, and tasty cheddar can vary widely.
 The quality of this red pepper stromboli is very dependent on its ingredients, so source the best you can afford.
 Especially with the cheese.
 There is so much bland mass produced cheese around.
 Good camembert and good aged cheddar should have a lot of character about them, which will contribute to the character of the stromboli.